SoftUni-Internal/interactive-content/EN/04-Remote-Databases/01-Remote-Databases.md

 **Pros of a Relational Database:**
 - Data is easily structured into categories.
 - They support **ACID** transactional consistency and support "joins".
-- Relationships can be easily defined between data points.
+- Built-in data integrity and a large eco-system.
+- Relationships in this system have constraints.
 - Limitless indexing.

 One of the major benefits of using a Relational Database is that this type of database allows the user to simply classify the data into different categories and store them efficiently.

-This arrangement can be further fetched using queries and filters.

-After creating the new database, any set of data under different categories can be included in the database, without any alteration to the existing system.

-In computer science, ACID (atomicity, consistency, isolation, durability) is a set of properties of database transactions intended to guarantee data validity despite errors, power failures, and other mishaps.
+In computer science, **ACID** (atomicity, consistency, isolation, durability) is a set of properties of database transactions intended to guarantee data validity despite errors, power failures, etc.

-As the data is divided amongst the tables of the relational database system, it is possible to make a few tables to be tagged as confidential and others not.

-This segregation is easily implemented with a relational database management system, unlike other databases.
+Key constraint specifies that in any relation all the values of a primary key must be unique.

+Also the value of a primary key must not be **null**.

 Indexes are used to quickly locate data without having to search every row in a database table every time a database table is accessed.